 WHO WE ARE

 Self-determined, vibrant, and thriving indigenous societies on the Wind River Indian Reservation and across the world.

 The mission of the Wind River Foundation is to advance philanthropy that will empower the indigenous communities of Wyoming’s Wind River Indian Reservation in their work toward cultural revitalization, social progress, and economic prosperity.

 HOW WE WORK

 The Wind River Foundation has identified three key levers of growth and change for indigenous communities on the Wind River Indian Reservation:

 Youth and Community Leadership

 Leadership Drives Change.
 The Wind River Indian Reservation is home to highly motivated and effective civic and cultural leaders.
 The Wind River Foundation seeks to support their work to move past immediate remedy and toward long-term planning and growth capacity.
 It will be through the endeavors of these indigenous leaders that communities on the Wind River Indian Reservation achieve self-determined cultural revitalization, social progress, and economic prosperity.
 Empowering indigenous community leaders and future leaders inspires and motivates entire sectors of the community toward positive change and development.

-Indigenous Culture is the Solution.
+Indigenous Cultures are the Solution.
 Both the Eastern Shoshone and Northern Arapaho are the inheritors of strong and distinct cultural traditions, languages, values and ways of life.
 Indigenous societies have endured many losses and violations; the loss of their historical and cultural homelands, violative attempts to eradicate their unique cultures, languages, social, economic, family, and leadership structures.
 In adjacent society dominated by non-indigenous culture, indigenous people endure racial hostility, insensitivity, and lack of cultural awareness.
 As a result, indigenous communities face the internal challenges of complex multi-generational trauma.
 Cultural reclamation and revitalization heal, transform and redefine what a community envisions as possible for itself, laying the groundwork for long-term transformational progress.
 This is an essential precursor to authentic social and economic prosperity.

 Connections, Knowledge and Experience